mhofmann-itnovum/docs-alfresco/search-enterprise/latest/install/index.md

 Save this content in a new file named `reindex.prefixes-file.json`.

 Re-indexing application can be run from command line, passing the already generated JSON file and details for DB and Elasticsearch servers.
-Since this application is providing default values for Alfresco Repository Database username and password, it's strongly recommended to set this credentials by using the command line.
-By using this approach, database credentials won't be stored in server filesystem persistently.
+Since this application is providing default values for Alfresco Repository Database username and password, it's strongly recommended to set these credentials using the command line.
+By using this approach, database credentials won't be stored on the server filesystem persistently.

 ```java
 java -jar alfresco-elasticsearch-reindexing-3.0.0-app.jar \